Mikkel-Coder/gocryptfs_u2f_pammount/README.md

     auth	optional			pam_mount.so  disable_pam_password disable_interactive
     # end of pam-auth-update config
     ```

-    The do the same edit to `/etc/pam.d/common-session`:
+    Make the same edit to `/etc/pam.d/common-session`:
     ```
     # and here are more per-package modules (the "Additional" block)
     session	required	pam_unix.so